Pilea cadierei (Aluminium Plant) Care Indoors; Watering, Light, Humidity, Problems & Remedies

 Use chlorine-free water only as the plant is sensitive to chlorine and other dissolved chemicals and can cause staining of the beautiful leaves.

-Pilea cadierei flourishes in an average warmth of 18-260C with a minimum 150C.
-Keep it away from drafts to avoid temperature flactuations which cause reduced growth and leaf drop.
+Pilea cadierei thrives in a warmth of 18-260C with a minimum 150C.
+Keep it away from drafts to avoid temperature flactuations which can cause reduced growth, wilting, drooping, yellowing and leaf drop.

 Fertilizer